michaelklishin/cassandra-chef-cookbook/README.md

 **RHEL only at the moment!**
 There are also two recipes for DataStax opscenter installation ( `opscenter_agent` and `opscenter_server` ) along with attributes available for override (see below).

+### JNA Support

+The optional recipe cassandra::jna will install the jna.jar in the /usr/share/java/jna.jar, and create a symbolic link to it on #{cassandra.lib\_dir}/jna.jar, according to the DataStax documentation: http://www.datastax.com/documentation/cassandra/1.2/webhelp/cassandra/install/installJnaDeb.html

 ## Attributes

  * `node[:cassandra][:version]` (default: a recent patch version): version to provision